NeKzor/autorender/README.md

 - `AUTORENDER_BASE_API` should point to the internal address of the host, if hosted within the same network
 - `AUTORENDER_PUBLIC_URI` should point to the public domain (used for sending the final Discord message)

-For clients we want to only ship the code as a single binary:
+For clients we only want to ship a single binary:

 - `deno task client:compile:linux` outputs the executable to `src/client/bin/autorenderclient`
 - `deno task client:compile:windows` outputs the executable to `src/client/bin/autorenderclient.exe`

+When deploying make sure that clients have checked the following:

+- The game can be launched from the terminal
+- Game updates are disabled
+- Steam client is in offline mode
+- Operating system does not enter sleep mode
+- Operating system does not power off
+- Network connection is stable
+- There is nothing else that could interrupt the autorender

 ### Proxy Example with Nginx + Certbot